tgrahamcodes/DistributedComputerSystems_GoatFileSystem/README.txt

 3. When implementing the `mount()` function, you will need to prepare a filesystem for use by reading the superblock and allocating the free block bitmap.

 3.1 What should happen if the file system is already mounted?
+This system call should not succeed as the disk cannot be mounted.
 3.2 What sanity checks must you perform before building up the free block bitmaps?
+The magic number must be correct, ie. the blocks on the disk must be the same as described by the superblock.
+The same can be said for corresponding inodes.
 3.3 How will you determine which blocks are free?
+We will know this by parsing the blocks and if any blocks are pointing to valid inodes.

 Brief response please!